agilecrm/rest-api/README.md

 ###dev/api/opportunity/based
 Method: GET

-	Fetches list of deals from the particular track.
-Number of milestones is depended upon the milestones added by user to that track.
-We need to send the track id as a query parameter.
+  - Fetches list of deals from the particular track.
+Number of milestones depends upon the milestones added by user to that track.
+The track id has to be sent as a query parameter.
-	- If you sent the parameter as 0, it will give the list of deals from the default track.
+	- If 0 is sent as the parameter, it will give the list of deals from the default track.
-	- If you sent the parameter as 1, it will give the list of all deals from all tracks.
+	- If 1 is sent as the parameter, it will give the list of all deals from all tracks.

-	We can apply paging using the page_size and cursor query parameters.
+	Paging can be applied using the page_size and cursor query parameters.
 Count of the deal will be in the first deal and Cursor for the next page will be in the last deal of the list.
-If there is no cursor means the it is the end of list.
+If there is no cursor, it means that it is the end of list.

 ###Using curl :
 ```sh